Summer Starter FAQs

 Applications for the Summer Starter Program will be accepted from early September through the middle of May.
 We encourage students to apply earlier rather than later because once the SSP class is filled, interviews are no longer granted.
 Summer Starter interviews begin in December.

-Do I have to do an on-campus interview to be considered for a position in the Summer Starter Program?
+Do I have to complete an on-campus interview to be considered for a seat in the Summer Starter Program?

 Yes, only you and your presence can convince us of your desire to attend law school and become a successful attorney.
 Each year approximately 75 students are interviewed to fill 20 available seats.

 Is there a minimum GPA required from the credits earned during the Summer Starter Program to stay in the law school, and what if I don't make it?

 Summer Starter students have until the end of the spring semester to establish (or maintain) good academic standing.
-The Summer Starter Program is a nonconditional qualifier program.
-You are automatically enrolled in the fall class following successful conclusion of the SSP.
+The Summer Starter Program is a nonconditional program.
+You are automatically enrolled in the fall class following your acceptance into the Summer Starter Program.